brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 Essentially, the Model B electric typewriter was modified to allow "remote control."
 The changes go into these categories:
-* An electronic actuator was added to each key to allow the 1620 to generate output.
+* An electro-mechanical actuator was added to each key to allow the 1620 to generate output.
 It was basically "remote typing" and was similar to a player piano.
 * An electronic sensor was added to each key to allow user-generated key strokes to be watched and sent to the computer.
 (This